-Our Credit Facilities consist of US\$850 million of revolving credit facilities comprised of: (i) a US\$50 million operating loan and a US\$600 million syndicated revolving loan for Baytex, and (ii) a US\$10 million operating loan and a US\$190 million syndicated revolving loan for Baytex USA.
-The Credit Facilities are secured and have an extendible four-year term that, unless extended by the lenders, will mature on April 1, 2026.
+Our Credit Facilities consist of US\$1.1 billion of revolving credit facilities comprised of: (i) a US\$50 million operating loan and a US\$750 million syndicated revolving loan for Baytex; and (ii) a US\$45 million operating loan and a US\$255 million syndicated revolving loan for Baytex USA.
+The Credit Facilities are secured and, unless extended by the lenders, will mature on April 1, 2026.

-For additional details regarding the covenants in our Credit Facilities and our compliance therewith, see our MD&A for the year ended December 31, 2022.
-Also see "Material Contracts".
+For additional details regarding the covenants in our Credit Facilities and our compliance therewith, see the Baytex Annual 2023 MD&A. Also see "Material Contracts".